 image of baby girl clapping cropped from photo by istock / TakakoWatanabe

-Portions of this text appeared in an earlier version of the article by the same name.
-In addition, some of the sentences about Cartmill’s study original appeared in a blog post for BabyCenter.
+Portions of this text derive from earlier, published versions of the article, written by the same author (Gwen Dewar).
+In addition, some of the sentences about Cartmill’s study originally appeared in blog post written by Gwen Dewar for BabyCenter.